Riikka Nieminen Award

-The Riikka Nieminen Award (Riikka Nieminen -palkinto) is an ice hockey trophy, seasonally awarded by the Finnish Ice Hockey Association to the Naisten Liiga Player of the Year.
+The Riikka Nieminen Award (Riikka Nieminen -palkinto) is an ice hockey trophy, seasonally awarded by the Finnish Ice Hockey Association to the Auroraliiga Player of the Year.
 It is named after Riikka Sallinen (née Nieminen), now retired, who is widely considered the best European women’s ice hockey player to ever compete internationally.

 The trophy was first awarded for the 2008–09 season and Michelle Karvinen of the Espoo Blues was the first recipient.

 Jenni Hiirikoski is the only defenceman to ever win the trophy and holds the record for most wins, with five.

-Elisa Holopainen is the only other player to have claimed the trophy more than once, winning it in the 2018–19 season, 2020–21 season, 2022–23 season, and 2023–24 season.
+Elisa Holopainen is winningest forward, having claimed the trophy in the 2018–19 season, 2020–21 season, 2022–23 season, and 2023–24 season.
+Forward Emma Nuutinen is the only other player to have won the award more than once, receiving it for both the 2024–25 season and the 2025–26 season.

 The only goaltender to have won the award is Anni Keisala in the 2021–22 season.